 Tomatillos, by the way, look like small green tomatoes in husks, but their taste is much more tart (tarter?).
 Poblano peppers are a lot like green bell peppers, but a little hotter.
 They aren’t uncommon, but you can substitute if you can’t find them.
 Serranos are hot chiles and harder to find; we used a jalapeno instead.
 Maybe this is common sense, but if you haven’t cooked with serranos or jalapenos, make sure you wash your hands a few times after handling them.
 Capsaicin burns are no fun.

 We substituted pinto beans for the black beans.
 My wife is reading a book called Eat Right 4 Your Type, which says that pinto beans are much better for her blood type than black beans, and since we made smoky black bean burritos a few days ago, we decided to switch it up.
 One final thing to note is that the recipe calls for an egg.
 We’ve decided that eggs have no place in our diet, so we had to find something else to bind the burgers together.
-There’s a list of possible binding substitutes here; we used about a quarter cup of unsweetened soy milk and it worked fine.
+We used about a quarter cup of unsweetened soy milk and it worked fine.

 Everyone was pretty happy with how this meal turned out.
 The salsa really added a Latin dimension to the burgers.
 We ate the burgers on whole-wheat buns; the recipe doesn’t mention buns at all.
 The patties were kind of soft, so maybe refrigerating them longer would help with that.
 Using smaller patties might help too.
 We doubled the recipe because all the reviewers recommended doing so, but instead of making eight small patties, we made four huge ones.